Temazepam: Special caution needed

-Temazepam should not be used in pregnancy, as it may cause harm to the fetus.
-The safety and effectiveness of temazepam has not been established in children; therefore, temazepam should generally not be given to individuals under 18 years of age, and should not be used at all in children under six months old.
+Temazepam may cause harm to the fetus.
+The safety and effectiveness of temazepam has not been established in children.
 Benzodiazepines also require special caution if used in the elderly, alcohol- or drug-dependent individuals, and individuals with comorbid psychiatric disorders.

 Temazepam, similar to other benzodiazepines and nonbenzodiazepine hypnotic drugs, causes impairments in body balance and standing steadiness in individuals who wake up at night or the next morning.
 Falls and hip fractures are frequently reported.
 The combination with alcohol increases these impairments.
 Partial but incomplete tolerance develops to these impairments.
 The smallest possible effective dose should be used in elderly or very ill patients, as a risk of apnea and/or cardiac arrest exists.
 This risk is increased when temazepam is given concomitantly with other drugs that depress the central nervous system (CNS).

 Misuse and dependence

 Because benzodiazepines can be abused and lead to dependence, their use should be avoided in people in certain particularly high-risk groups.
 These groups include people with a history of alcohol or drug dependence, people significantly struggling with their mood or people with longstanding mental health difficulties.
 If temazepam must be prescribed to people in these groups, they should generally be monitored very closely for signs of misuse and development of dependence.